TinkerTools/tinker9/doc/manual/m/key/potent.rst

 Out-of-Plane Bending
 --------------------

-**OPBENDTYPE [ALLINGER / W-D-C]**
+**OPBENDTYPE [W-D-C / ALLINGER]**

 .. index:: OPBENDTYPE

 Sets the type of angle to be used in the out-of-plane bending potential energy term.
-The choices are to use the Allinger angle from the MM2/MM3 force fields, or the Wilson-Decius-Cross (W-D-C) formulation from vibrational spectroscopy.
+The choices are to use the Wilson-Decius-Cross (W-D-C) formulation from vibrational spectroscopy, or the Allinger angle from the MM2/MM3 force fields.
 The default value in the absence of the *OPBENDTYPE* keyword is to use the W-D-C angle.